Multi-service Article Sanitation: Defence Strategies Under Section 21 | DefendCharges.ca

 Yes No Share to Facebook

-Question: How can businesses defend against charges under Section 21 of the Food Premises Regulation in Ontario?
+Question: How can I defend a Section 21 Food Premises Regulation charge in Ontario for allegedly failing to properly clean and sanitize utensils?

 Defending Cleaning and Sanitizing of Utensils Charges Under Section 21 of the Food Premises Regulation